Stable Symmetry-Protected Topological Phases in Systems with Heralded Noise: Details of the Correction protocol

 The local moves are determined based on the measurement outcome of $M_j = \{ n^e_{j-1}, S_j, n^e_{j+1} \}$.
 The measurement outcomes are recorded in terms of local configurations $\textbf{m}_j= \{0/1,\pm1,0/1\}$.
 The desired target state is the cluster state (no stabilizer defects) with no flags, represented by $\textbf{m}_j = \{0,1,0\}$ for all $j$.
 The correction protocol proceeds by applying the measurement channel $\mathcal{M}$ at each site with probability $p_c$, followed by a recovery operation $\mathcal{R}$ \eq{}{\rho\rightarrow (1-p_c)\rho+p_c\mathcal{R}\circ\mathcal{M}(\rho).} Since stabilizer defects are created at the ends of erasure strings, a local measurement outcome $\textbf{m}_j= \{1,-1,0\}$ suggests that a nearby partner defect is likely to be on the left side of $j$; hence we shift the defect to the left using $Z_{j-1}$ and remove the erasure record by applying the transition operator $e_{j-1}^+$.
 Similarly, the configuration $\textbf{m}_j = \{0,-1,1\}$ that hosts an erasure on the right-side is updated using $Z_{j+1}e^+_{j+1}$.
-The Kraus operators that implement these operations are given by \eq{eq:kraus-crc-s}{K_{1,-1,0} = e^+_{j-1}Z_{j-1}n^e_{j-1}\frac{1-S_j}{2}(1-n^e_{j+1})\ , \qquad K_{0,-1,1}= e^+_{j+1}Z_{j+1}n^e_{j+1}\frac{1-S_j}{2}(1-n^e_{j-1}).} The error model also generates configurations of the form $\{1,1,0\}$ and $\{0,1,1\}$ where the intermediate site between an erasure and a non-erasure does not have a stabilizer defect.
+The Kraus operators that implement these operations are given by \eq{eq:kraus-crc-s}{K_{1,-1,0} = e^+_{j-1}Z_{j-1}n^e_{j-1}\frac{1-S_j}{2}(1-n^e_{j+1})\ , \qquad K_{0,-1,1}= e^+_{j+1}Z_{j+1}n^e_{j+1}\frac{1-S_j}{2}(1-n^e_{j-1}).}

+The quantum circuit that implements this measurement and feedback operation is shown in Fig.~(\ref{Fig:circuit}).
+The error model also generates configurations of the form $\{1,1,0\}$ and $\{0,1,1\}$ where the intermediate site between an erasure and a non-erasure does not have a stabilizer defect.
 Such configurations result from the part of the erasure error channel that acts as $\mathbb{I}$ on the system.
 We can safely remove such isolated erasure records by applying transition operators $e^+_{j+1}$ or $e^+_{j-1}$.
 The corresponding Kraus operators are \eq{eq:kraus-crc-f}{K_{1,1,0}= e^+_{j-1}n^e_{j-1}\frac{1+S_j}{2}(1-n^e_{j+1}) \ , \qquad K_{0,1,1}= e^+_{j+1}n^e_{j+1}\frac{1+S_j}{2}(1-n^e_{j-1}).}

 The remaining four measurement outcomes are left invariant without additional feedback.
 Let us briefly comment on how this choice is consistent with the goal of correcting into the cluster state.
 If $\textbf{m}_j=\{0,1,0\}$, then this is already in the correct configuration and should be left as is.
 A configuration where a defect is present without erasures on either side $(\{0, -1, 0\})$ is forbidden by the perfectly heralded ($f_e=1$) noise model and hence this measurement result will not appear unless unheralded defects were present in the initial state.
 A configuration with $\textbf{m}_j=\{1,1,1\}$ represents a portion of a longer string of erasures that connects defects separated by a distance larger than $3$ sites and so they are not updated by our local protocol: removing any of these erasures will destroy the continuous string of flags that enables our correction protocol to confine the pair of defects.